Vinyl Meets AI Mastering: Soundplate and Symphonic Tested

 • No sparring with producer / A&R at the mastering table

-• If the pressing fails: No engineer is held accountable
+• If the pressing does fail: No engineer is liable

 Recommendation for Indie Releases in 2026

 For those planning to release a single or EP on streaming platforms in 2026 and also pressing 250 vinyl copies, there are three realistic options.
 First, use LANDR or Symphonic for all tracks, with a separate Soundplate vinyl mastering for the LP version.
 This approach costs under 50 Euro per track and works well for singles.
 Second, opt for Soundplate for everything.
-This method offers a more conservative sound for streaming, but includes a mastering version tailored for vinyl.
-It’s suitable for genres like indie-folk, jazz, or acoustic pop that require a dynamic range.
+This method offers a more conservative sound for streaming, paired with a mastering version tailored for vinyl.
+It’s ideal for classic and dynamic genres like indie-folk, jazz, or acoustic pop.
 Third, hire a cutting engineer for the vinyl LP and use AI for the streaming version.
-This is the most expensive option but provides the highest quality sound, ideal for ambitious album releases.
+This is the most expensive option but provides the highest quality sound, suitable exclusively for ambitious album releases.

 What’s truly new in 2026 is the acceptance of AI mastering.
-What was once considered a demo tool just three years ago is now a legitimate step in the workflow for hobbyists and semi-pro releases.
-The role of the cutting engineer in the mastering studio remains the premium option for major label releases and high-aiming indie artists.
-The gap between these two worlds is shrinking, but it hasn’t disappeared entirely.
+What was once considered a demo tool just three years ago is now a legitimate step in the workflow for both hobbyist and semi-pro releases.
+The role of the cutting engineer in the mastering studio remains the premium choice for major label releases and high-achieving indie artists.
+The gap between these two worlds is narrowing, but it hasn’t disappeared entirely.

 Q&A After the Show